resibots/hexapod_ros/hexapod_description/Readme.md

 Replace "hexaforce" with "pexod" for the other hexapod.

-## For simulators and others
+### Generated URDF files

-You can generate URDF models that do not depend on any ROS utilities.
-Just run `catkin_make generate_urdfs` and the files `pexod_simulation.urdf` and `hexaforce_simulation.urdf` will be generated in the `urdf` folder of this package.
+You can generate URDF models.
+Just run `catkin_make generate_urdfs`.

+`*.urdf` and `*_simulation.urdf` files will be generated in the package source directory.
+The first ones are to be used with ros packages (since they use the "package://" scheme), while the latters are for other simulators.

+> **Note**: The actual difference between these two sets of files is the URI scheme for the STL meshes.
+For instance, you would find these paths:
+>
+> - hexaforce.urdf: `package://hexapod_description/stl/chassis.stl`
+> - hexaforce_simulation.urdf: `./stl/chassis.stl`